RishiHazra/rishihazra.github.io/_posts/2024-05-27-fusing_llms_and_planners.md

 citation: true
 ---

-In the previous part, the question we asked was:
+In the previous part ([Why are LLMs required for Planning?](https://rishihazra.github.io/llm-planning/2024/05/26/llms_as_planners.html)), the question we asked was:
 **Can we improve LLM planning to have <u>some</u> formal guarantees?**

 To answer that, Let's first recap.